Eligibility and Application Process

 Important Travel Warning

 EETG applicants must determine whether the country to which they plan to travel is subject to a U.S. Department of State Travel Warning.
 If so, students must submit a “Request to Allow Travel to Countries Subject to Travel or Travel Health Warnings” (Request) to obtain a waiver.
 The waiver must be obtained before funds for an EETG can be disbursed to the student.
-This process can take 3 or more moths, so EETG applicants should begin the Request process as early as possible.
+This process can take 3 or more months, so EETG applicants should begin the Request process as early as possible.

 For details about this policy and instructions for processing a Request, see the Study Abroad Travel Warnings Website.